erjseals/MyTCPApplication/README.md

-# Sharp Edges - Android Repository
+# Sharp Edges - Android

 Demonstrates in real time the substantial performance increase that dedicated servers on the edge offer over on-device computation by building a Client/Server.